ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![build_done]({% image_path build_done.png %})

-Test the application by clicking on the Route link at `Networking > Routes` on the left menu:
+Test the application by clicking on the Route link at `Applications > Routes` on the left menu:

 ![route_link]({% image_path route_link.png %})